Google invented MapReduce to process petabytes of web data across thousands of machines.

 MAP phase.
 Multiple sub-agents run in parallel.
 Each reads 2-3 source documents (a manageable subset) and writes a condensed working note to disk.
 The working note preserves the key findings, specific evidence, important quotes, and quantitative data while discarding narrative filler.

-The original 8,000 lines compressed to 1,050 lines of working notes.
-87% reduction.
-The synthesis agent operated with room to think.
 The output was dramatically better, because the evidence and quotes that compaction would have destroyed were preserved in the working notes on disk.

 The Failure Mode Nobody Warns You About